ScrapeGraphAI/Scrapegraph-ai/README.md

 ### Installing "Other Language Models"

-This group allows you to use additional language models like Fireworks, Groq, Anthropic, Hugging Face, and Nvidia AI Endpoints.
+This group allows you to use additional language models like Fireworks, Groq, Anthropic, togheterai, Hugging Face, and Nvidia AI Endpoints.
 ```bash
 pip install scrapegraphai[other-language-models]